-Unlike modern society’s current views, for many a century people who were plump were also considered to be pleasant, or “jolly”, and were thought to possess a cheery and optimistic demeanor due to the abundance of Jupiterian cells in them.
+Unlike today’s cultural adoration of any and all things skinny, for many a century people who were plump were considered to be pleasant, or “jolly” and thought to possess a cheery and optimistic demeanor due to the abundance of Jupiterian cells in them.

 Patching Pieces of St. Nick Together to Make One, Big, Fat, Jolly Santa

-Let’s take the red from Nicholas’ bishop robes, expand them into a tent like suit with matching white trim to go with the saint’s hoary hairs, add another person’s worth of weight in fat cells to fill up said suit, and lastly apply some of that bishop’s red to the cheeks and nose associating Jupiter’s rulership over the liver by making Nick appear toasted in as many ways possible during his lengthy evening sleigh ride around the globe and VOILA!
+Let’s take the red from Nicholas’ bishop robes, expand them into a tent like suit with white trim that matches the saint’s hoary hair, add another person’s worth of weight in fat cells to fill up said suit, and lastly apply some of that bishop’s red to the cheeks and nose associating Jupiter’s rulership over the liver by ensuring Nick is “toasty” and warm during his lengthy evening sleigh ride around the globe and VOILA!

 The Heavens are Telling…Each of us are Saints All the Year Round

-And here is where all things related to Christmas and Mr. Claus come full circle in part due to my discovery of a mystical link regarding St. Nicholas that would convince even the staunchest of Scrooges that yes, Virginia there IS a Santa Claus.
+And here is where all things related to Christmas and Mr. Claus come full circle brought together due to your author’s discovery of a mystical link regarding St. Nicholas that would convince even the staunchest of Scrooges that yes, Virginia there IS a Santa Claus.

-Jupiter is the planetary ruler of the sign of Sagittarius but the King of Planets is “exalted” or its energies work best in the sign of Cancer.
+Jupiter is the planetary ruler of the sign of Sagittarius but the King of Planets is “exalted” or its benevolent energies work best in the sign of Cancer.
 Why?
-Who better than Mom, the embodiment of the maternal energies of Cancer to be as effectively benevolent to others by generously sharing the abundance bestowed upon her.
+Who better than Mom, the embodiment of the maternal energies of the sign of the Crab to impart as positive an influence upon others by generously sharing whatever abundance that is bestowed to her.
 Upon seeing all the Jupiterian symbolism and meaning associated with the man historically known as St. Nicholas, I theorized the actual person born in 3rd century Turkey would have a prominent Jupiter at the time of his supposed birth.
-I based the determination of the bishop’s natal Jupiter on a very thin factual margin considering there is no documentation or definite date of St. Nicholas’ birth, but the year is presumed to be 270 A.D.
+I based the determination of the bishop’s natal Jupiter on a very thin factual margin considering there is no documentation or definite date of St. Nicholas’ birth but the year is presumed to be 270 A.D.

 And what to my wondering eyes should appear but Nicholas’ natal Jupiter at the pinnacle of exaltation, I, ummmm….hear.

-Seeing this glorious fact did, very much like the Grinch make my heart grow 2 and ½ sizes, because it dawned on me that it didn’t matter whether St. Nicholas was an actual person or not.
-Discovering that this icon of modern commercialism and some would say even capitalism was based upon a person whose birth supposedly took place during a time when the planet of blessings was positioned in the sky at its most effectively powerful point of influence told me all I needed to know.
+Seeing this glorious fact did, much like the Grinch, make my heart grow 2 and ½ sizes, because it then dawned on me that it didn’t matter whether St. Nicholas was a person based in historical fact or not.
+When realizing the icon of modern commercialism otherwise known as Santa Claus was foundationally based upon a person whose birth supposedly took place during a time when the planet of blessings was positioned in the sky at its most effectively powerful point of influence told me all I needed to know.

-Our collective, ancient selves placed this man to enter this plane of existence at that period of time for him to always represent not only Goodwill towards others but Hope for ourselves throughout the ages regardless of what year it is, which war we are fighting, or the totalitarian regime we are living under.
+Our ancient selves collectively willed for this man to enter this plane of existence at that period of time so that he would represent not only Goodwill toward others but Hope for ourselves, regardless of what year it is, which war we are fighting, or whichever totalitarian regime we are living under.

 Be they factual or mythological, St. Nicholas and Santa Claus remind the residents of this planet with yearly regularity that we are all saints of whatever creed and at any time of year each of us have within ourselves the ability to approach Life and each other with optimistic cheer and a generosity of heart befitting the King of Kings.